austinjhunt/petrinet-webgme-designstudio/DEV.md

 to the [config.webgme.js](petri-net/config/config.webgme.js) file.

 3. I restarted the server.
-4. I then made sure it worked by creating a new project and choosing the `PetriNetProjectSeed` option from the seed choices.
+4. I then made sure it worked by creating a new project and choosing the `PetriNetSeed` option from the seed choices.

 ## Development Environment Setup